 rule in the 18th century, is situated on an island at the entrance

 to Helsinki's harbour.

 The fortification became a strategic military shipyard with one of the biggest dry docks in the world, comparable to the fortress at Gibraltar.
-Apart from admiring the architecture there is plenty to experience at Suomenlinna, which contains seven museums, galleries, restaurants and cafes, several parks, beaches and nature areas.
+Apart from admiring the architecture, there is plenty to experience at Suomenlinna, which contains six museums, galleries, restaurants and cafés, several parks, beaches and nature areas.
 Guided walking tours are offered and there are always events taking place like exhibitions, jazz shows and theatrical performances, particularly during summer.

 Architecture buffs will enjoy sitting in a café admiring the

 buildings surrounding Helsinki's lively Senate Square, renowned for

 some of Europe's finest examples of the neoclassical style.
 But you

 don't need any knowledge of architecture to enjoy this lovely

 square, which has a great atmosphere and is one of the central

 meeting places of the city.
 The square is dominated by the city's